Crested myna: Distribution and habitat

+In the European Union, due to the significant negative impacts of its introduction to the ecosystem, it is included in the list of invasive alien species of Union concern and hence cannot be imported, bred, transported, commercialized, or intentionally released into the environment in any of its member states.

 Behaviour

 Vocalization

 The crested myna has a wide array of songs and calls, from whistles to warbles to chortles.
 When alarmed, it emits a raspy jaaay.
 Other calls include a series of chuffs or creeks.
 Vocal mimicry of human voices and other yard birds in crested mynas has been reported.
 However, birds held in captivity were not found to be good mimics.

 Diet

 The crested myna is an omnivorous bird.
 Although it eats mainly insects, this bird can eat a wide variety of items including fruit, grains, meat, manure and garbage.

 Its diet varies seasonally.
 On average, 40% of the adult bird's diet is meat and 60% is vegetation.
 However, in September, the proportion of meat in its diet increases to around 50–60%, where almost half of it is flies.
 In the winter months, as insects and fruit are less common, the crested myna eats a lot more garbage (representing about 15% of its diet).

 Its diet also varies with the life stages of the bird.
 Juveniles eat proportionally more animal matter than adults Approximately 75% of their diet is made of meat (50% of which is from insects).
 Similarly to adult crested mynas, the proportion of insects and fruit that the juveniles eat increases with availability and abundance.